Lemon Tree Passage - Tanilba Bay

 Lemon Tree Passage - Tanilba Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lemon Tree Passage - Tanilba Bay, as per the latest Census, 91.1% of dwellings were houses while 8.9% consisted of semi-detached homes, apartments and other types.
-This compares to Non-Metro NSW's figures of 81.1% houses and 18.9% other dwellings.
-Home ownership in Lemon Tree Passage - Tanilba Bay stood at 44.2%, similar to Non-Metro NSW's level.
-The remaining dwellings were either mortgaged (29.3%) or rented (26.5%).
-The median monthly mortgage repayment was $1,517, lower than the Non-Metro NSW average of $1,733.
-Weekly rent in Lemon Tree Passage - Tanilba Bay was recorded at $365, slightly higher than Non-Metro NSW's figure of $360.
-Nationally, mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Lemon Tree Passage - Tanilba Bay, as per the latest Census, 91.1% of dwellings were houses, with the remaining 8.9% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro NSW's figures of 81.1% houses and 18.9% other dwellings.
+Home ownership in Lemon Tree Passage - Tanilba Bay stood at 44.2%, similar to Non-Metro NSW.
+Mortgaged dwellings accounted for 29.3%, while rented dwellings made up 26.5%.
+The median monthly mortgage repayment was $1,517, lower than Non-Metro NSW's average of $1,733 and the national figure of $1,863.
+The median weekly rent in Lemon Tree Passage - Tanilba Bay was $365, slightly higher than Non-Metro NSW's $360 but below the national average of $375.

 Frequently Asked Questions - Housing